maxwolf621/OauthUser/Oauth2UserEndpoints.md

-## redirectionEndpoint
+## redirection Endpoint

-The Redirection Endpoint is used by the Authorization Server for returning the Authorization Response (which contains the authorization credentials) to the client
+The Redirection Endpoint is used by the Authorization Server for returning the Authorization Response (which contains the authorization credentials and will be intercepted by the LoginAuthenticationfilter) to the client

 The default Authorization Response baseUri
 ```json
 /login/oauth2/code/*
 ```

-We can customize it to any other URL of our choice`(/oauth2/callback/)`.
+We can customize it to any other URL of our choice `(/oauth2/callback/)`.

 In application.properties
 ```json
 spring.security.oauth2.client.registration.google.redirect-uri=http://localhost:8080/oauth2/callback/google
 ```

 In Spring boot web security
 ```java
 protected void configure(HttpSecurity http) throws Exception {